Outreach

 Norman performs an original and unique 45-minute performance for all elementary grades.
 He includes songs from his 6 award-winning CDs and features some innovative and entertaining “props with an attitude”.
 Norman’s own for of puppetry.
-“Simply by nature and fascinating by delivery.”
-He uses subject matter that challenged and engages his audience.
+“Simple by nature and fascinating by delivery.”
+He uses subject matter that challenges and engages his audience.
 He puts his theatrical and comedic talents to use as he weaves stories and paints musical imagery that audiences respond to immediately.
 Norman is well versed in crowd control and captivates audiences large or small.

 Award-winning singer-songwriter Norman Foote collaborates with large school choirs in an engaging and entertaining concert presentation for all ages.
 He has worked with and created choir groups throughout North America and stages an excellent experience for youth.
 The choir learns various parts of the songs and become an animated wall of voices, actions, and laughter.
 An album and book are provided which are easy for teachers and students to follow.
 Note: The children don't have to be well versed in choral singing.
 He combines outreach rehearsals and workshops in the schools bringing it all together for a performance in a theatre or auditorium.
 “Everybody Sings” proves that everyone is unique and encourages youth to celebrate their own voice.
 A winning presentation for students, parents, and educators alike with a built-in audience.
 “It’s a creative community builder.
 The show can be presented as a fundraiser for music programs etc. Note: Norman enlists from 50-150 to be in the ‘Everybody Sings’ choir.